tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

+---
+title: Reference Data API for Azure Time Series Insights environment | Microsoft Docs
+description: This tutorial covers how to work with the reference data API for an Azure Time Series Insights environment
+keywords:
+services: time-series-insights
+documentationcenter:
+author: venkatgct
+manager: almineev
+editor: cgronlun

+ms.assetid:
+ms.service: time-series-insights
+ms.devlang: na
+ms.topic: data-acesss-api
+ms.tgt_pltfrm: na
+ms.workload: big-data
+ms.date: 06/29/2017
+ms.author: venkatja
+---

-# Azure Time Series Insights Reference Data API
+# Azure Time Series Insights reference data API

 This document describes the reference data API used to manage items within a reference data set.
 It assumes that the reference data set has already been created.

-## Common Headers and Parameters
+## Common headers and parameters

 For authentication and authorization, valid OAuth2.0 Bearer token must be passed in [Authorization header](/rest/api/#create-the-request).
 The token must be issued to `https://api.timeseries.azure.com/` resource (also known as "audience" in the token).